timtim-hub/website-domain-scraper/README.md

 ## Notes

-- The tool respects website load by waiting 0.5 seconds between requests
+- The tool respects website load by waiting 0.5 seconds between requests (configurable)
 - It uses a breadth-first search approach to follow internal links
 - External links are identified by comparing domains
 - The tool uses a custom User-Agent to avoid being blocked